 Boarding students bring a sense of levity and maturity that reflects their country communities and lifestyle.
 Their exposure to many adults and their smaller communities ensures they have always been given a lot of care but also a lot of responsibility.
 They have been seen and heard in a way that is unique to small communities.
 It breeds resilience and a quiet confidence that cuts through many potential teenage problems and traps.

 Having been independent and resourceful for a number of years, as well as immersed in school culture, it should come as no surprise that boarders often emerge as leaders in school communities.
 Their demonstrated ability to problem solve, their tolerance and their advanced social skills make them ideal leaders.
 They also show teamwork born of years of helping one another with homework, doing chores together and community living.

-This week is National Boarding Week.
-It’s nice to have the opportunity to celebrate the character, community and resilience of our boarders and all the great things that boarders contribute to city schools.
+Boarding is not always easy, it is hard to be away from those you love.
+So, it’s nice to celebrate the character, community, and resilience of our boarders and all the great things they contribute to city schools.

 Written by Linda Stade ©Santa Maria College: All rights reserved